chenyulue/real-world-haskell-updated/doc/01-getting-started.md

         ‘*>’ (imported from Prelude)
 ```

 Here, the Haskell implementation is reading `*-` as a single operator.
-Haskell lets us define new operators (a subject that we will return to later), but we haven\'t defined `*-`.
+Haskell lets us define new operators (a subject that we will return to later), but we haven't defined `*-`.
 Once again, a few parentheses get us and `ghci` looking at the expression in the same way.

 ```screen
 ghci> 2*(-3)